-1170.01 Definitions: The District shall account for reserves as required by Governmental Accounting Standards Board Statement No. 54, which distinguishes reserves as among these classes: non-spendable, restricted, committed, assigned and unassigned.
-The reserves stated by this policy, unless otherwise required by law, contract, or District policy shall be deemed "assigned" reserves.
+The District shall account for fund balance as required by Governmental Accounting Standards Board Statement No. 54 among these classes: non-spendable, restricted, committed, assigned and unassigned.

 Assigned - A fund balance that is earmarked for intended use.
 The intent is established by the Board of Directors.